A Disease-Modifying Approach to Wet AMD, Geographic Atrophy, and Diabetic Retinopathy

 About 200,000 new cases of wet AMD are diagnosed each year in North America.
 Due to the aging population, the National Eye Institute estimates that the prevalence of advanced AMD will grow to 5 million by 2040.

 In wet AMD, an aberrant wound response leads to the proliferation of blood vessels and a fibrotic growth starting in the macula, the area of the retina responsible for central vision.
 Damage to photoreceptors in the macula can cause distortion or blind spots in a person’s central vision.
 Patients with wet AMD who are untreated or for whom treatment is ineffective (about 30% to 50%) can progress to total blindness.
 VEGF inhibitors address the edema released by this pathological vasculature in most patients, with most of these becoming less responsive over time; thus, there is a need for other mechanisms to reduce the edema.
 More importantly, the anti-VEGF therapies do nothing to cause the regression of the pathological vessels or limit the fibrosis responsible for the long-term loss of sight.
-This is an unmet clinical need not addressed by the other compounds in development for AMD.
+This is an unmet clinical need not addressed by any other compounds in development for AMD.

-In 2021, across all ages, an estimated 9.6 million people in the United States were living with diabetic retinopathy (DR).
-Of these, 1.84 million were living with vision-threatening proliferative DR (pDR) or late-stage Diabetic Retinopathy.
-In diabetic retinopathy, abnormal, “leaky” blood vessels release fluid and can cause hemorrhages.
-At the advanced stage of the disease, the new vessels infiltrate the retina, leading to fibrotic tissue forming on the retinal surface or in the vitreous cavity, vitreous hemorrhage, retinal detachment, retinal damage, and loss of vision.
-These blood vessels, which are thin and weak and prone to bleeding, cause scar tissue to form inside the eye.
+These blood vessels, which are thin, weak, and prone to bleeding, cause scar tissue to form inside the eye.
 This scar tissue can pull the retina away from the back of your eye, causing retinal detachment.
-A detached retina typically results in blurriness, reduced field of vision, and even permanent blindness.
-Laser photocoagulation is often effective, but the procedure can be painful and result in loss of peripheral vision.
+A detached retina typically results in blurriness, a reduced field of vision, and, in severe cases, permanent loss of vision.
+Laser photocoagulation is often effective; however, the procedure can be painful and may result in loss of peripheral vision.
 Anti-VEGF therapies are effective for a large percentage of patients, but as many as 25% do not respond even at the start, and many more become resistant over time.
-OGX-110 has been shown to cause the regression of these nascent pathologic vessels in the animal model of pDR and to suppress the development of fibrosis.
-This novel mechanism of action holds great promise for improving sight in the short term and ultimately shutting down the drivers of the disease.Geographic Atrophy

 Two therapies limiting different aspects of the complement cascade were recently approved as the first agents to treat GA.
 Unfortunately, each of these agents reduces the growth rate of the lesions by only about one-quarter and, therefore, does not significantly impact the retention of visual acuity, at least within the first year or two.
 This continued progression of the disease demonstrates a gap in treatments and argues for new mechanisms by which to shut down the chronic wound response that leads to GA.

-By activating the CXCR3 pathway, OGX-110 triggers an irreversible molecular cascade that resolves the wound response, suppressing inflammation, the development of fibrosis, and regression of the choroidal vessels.
+By activating the CXCR3 pathway, OGX-110 triggers an irreversible molecular cascade that resolves the wound response, suppressing inflammation, the development of fibrosis, and the regression of the choroidal vessels.

 Dry Eye